 Why are you looking into freeze drying food?
 Are you only interested in having enough food on hand to get you through a brief emergency?
 If so then it probably doesn’t make sense to spend the money or sacrifice kitchen space for a freeze dryer.

 A better option for you may be commercial freeze dried food.
 One of the best and most popular brands is Mountain House.
-They offer this Just In Case… Classic Bucket in two sizes (29 servings or 58 servings).
+They offer a full range of products, and you may only need something like this Classic Bucket with 29 servings.

 It isn’t cheap, but neither is the cost excessive when you’re paying for peace of mind.
 Besides, this isn’t something you’ll need to keep purchasing on a regular basis.
 The Mountain House food pouches have a “12+ Year Taste Guarantee”.